 Silk Ribbon Embroidery Tutorial - Small Iris

-Step 2: If you wish change over to another colour or use the same one.
+3: If you wish change over to another colour or use

-Step 4: Thread on 4 mm Yellow Ribbon,
+5: Thread on 4 mm Yellow Ribbon, and make One

 Ribbon, straight or folded Ribbon Stitch Leaves as in the